 From 2016-2020 the number of children diagnosed with anxiety and/or depression increased by nearly 30%.
 That number is even higher for victims of abuse or neglect with nearly 50% of those with depression and other behavioral disorders reporting childhood maltreatment.
-Extended virtual classes and suspension of sports and other activities have also reduced the opportunity for teachers and coaches to observe warning signs and refer kids for help.
+Extended virtual classes and suspension of sports and other activities have also reduced the opportunity for teachers and coaches to observe warning signs and refer kids for help.2,3

-Frustratingly, many child welfare agencies grappling with high turnover rates and low reimbursement lack a stable workforce and sufficient resources.
+Many child welfare agencies grappling with high turnover rates and low reimbursement lack a stable workforce and sufficient resources.
 Additionally, lack of appropriated treatment settings or access to resources can result in long waits and placement in out of state foster care, increasing the stress on children in need.

 There is a major need for agencies to proactively evaluate organizational wellness and implement policies and programs to enhance child and caregiver well-being.
 This includes innovating funding streams to support the right interventions at the point of care, dedicating the appropriate resources, and investing in interoperable systems so that agencies and caregivers communicate more effectively.

 New coordinated funding can provide a clear opportunity to overcome legacy obstacles, embrace innovation, and properly serve the most vulnerable among us.
 To do this, state, local, and territorial governments will need to prioritize their needs, secure the necessary funds, and develop a roadmap for transformation.

 Complexity demands a trusted guide with the unique expertise and cross-sector versatility to deliver unwavering success.
 We work with organizations across regulated commercial and public sectors to catalyze transformation and pioneer new directions for the future.